This is a listing of R'hllor, his religion, and and individuals associated with him, in A Song of Ice and Fire.

 Melisandre: A wise woman.
 A sword without a hilt is still a sword, though, and a sword is a fine thing to have when foes are all about.

 - Worthy Opponent: How she views Davos.
 Well, at the start, and maybe not that much: initially, he was an obstacle she tried getting rid of.
 Then she realised his worth to Stannis and recognised that his obstruction wasn't outright malicious in any way, shape, or form, nor was it self-serving.
 Their relationship has mellowed into... a very odd one, as a result.
 Both continue to butt heads, but she actually comes across as liking him, for all she considers him misguided.
 With Davos, however: different story.
-It's unlikely he'll forget or forgive the Shadow Babies or Edric Storm any time soon.
+It's unlikely he'll forget or forgive the Shadow Babies or her attemped sacrifice of Edric Storm any time soon.

 Flame of Truth, Light of Wisdom, First Servant of the Lord of Light, Slave of R'hllor